Ottawa Senators: Bryan Murray era (2004–2016)

 For 2008–09, Murray hired Craig Hartsburg to coach the Senators.
 Under Hartsburg's style, the Senators struggled and played under .500.
 Uneven goaltending with Martin Gerber and Alex Auld meant the team played cautiously to protect the goaltender.
-Murray's patience ran out in February 2009, with the team well out of playoff contention and Hartsburg was fired, although he had two years left on his contract, and the team also had Paddock under contract.
+Murray's patience ran out in February 2009, with the team well out of playoff contention, and Hartsburg was fired, although he had two years left on his contract, and the team also had Paddock under contract.
 Cory Clouston was elevated from the Binghamton coaching position.
 The team played above .500 under Clouston and rookie goaltender Brian Elliott, who had been promoted from Binghamton.
-Gerber was waived from the team at the trading deadline and the team traded for goaltender Pascal Leclaire, although he would not play due to injury.
+Gerber was waived from the team at the trading deadline, and the team traded for goaltender Pascal Leclaire, although he would not play due to injury.
 The team failed to make the playoffs for the first time in 12 seasons.
 Auld would be traded in the off-season to make room.
-Clouston's coaching had caused a rift with top player Dany Heatley (although unspecified "personal issues" were also noted by Heatley) and after Clouston was given a contract to continue coaching, Heatley made a trade demand and was traded just before the start of the 2009–10 season.
+Clouston's coaching had caused a rift with Heatley (although unspecified "personal issues" were also noted by Heatley), and after Clouston was given a contract to continue coaching, Heatley made a trade demand and was traded to the San Jose Sharks just before the start of the 2009–10 season.

-In 2009–10, the Senators were a .500 team, until going on a team-record 11-game winning streak in January.
+In 2009–10, the Senators were a .500 team until going on a team-record 11-game winning streak in January.
 The streak propelled the team to the top of the Northeast Division standings and a top-three placing for the playoffs.
-The team was unable to hold off the Sabres for the division lead but qualified for the playoffs in the fifth position.
+The team could not hold off the Sabres for the division lead but qualified for the playoffs in the fifth position.
 For the third season in four, the Senators played off against the Pittsburgh Penguins in the first round.
-A highlight for the Senators was winning a triple-overtime fifth game in Pittsburgh, but the team was unable to win a playoff game on home ice, losing the series in six games.
+A highlight for the Senators was winning a triple-overtime fifth game in Pittsburgh, but the team could not win a playoff game on home ice, losing the series in six games.